 The simplest depth gauge is just a pencil.
 You sight across the rim of the bowl, put the pencil in contact with the deepest point, then grip it at a point that is in the same plane as the rim.
 Then you hold the pencil against the rim and sight across the bottom of the item.
 This works, but parallax error means it’s not very accurate.
 And if the chuck jaws are in a recess, you can’t see how deep that recess is.

-A sliding dowel set in a crossbar will accurately measure the internal depth.
+A sliding dowel set in a crossbar will measure the internal depth more accurately.
 Such a simple depth gauge is very easy to make, and lots of turners use one.
 But there is still the same difficulty when assessing the amount of wood remaining in the bottom.

-When making this gauge, drill a test hole in a bit of scrap to make sure the fit is correct for the dowel.
-If you don’t have a drill of just the right size, use one that is slightly too small, then saw a slot along the crossbar, dividing the hole and going an inch or two beyond it.
-The springiness of the wooden crossbar will then allow the dowel to expand the hole and enter with just the right amount of friction.
+When making this gauge, drill a hole the same diameter as the dowel in a bit of scrap to make the cross bar.
+Saw a slot along the crossbar, dividing the hole and going an inch or two beyond it.
+Insert a screw (not visible in the photo below) on each side of the dowel to adjust the grip so the dowel is held with just the right amount of friction.

 Make a measuring stick to suit the chuck

 Using the dowel gauge with a separate measuring stick can greatly reduce error.
 Cut a wooden rod to length so that when placed in contact with a suitable fixed point, it extends about one inch beyond the chuck jaws.
 That fixed point may be most convenient if it is on the headstock, but it need not be as long as the distance from it to the jaws is constant.
 The contact point must be far enough off the lathe axis for the rod and dowel to clear the rim of the bowl while they are parallel to the axis.
 For wider bowls, or if the front of the headstock does not have a vertical surface, something standing on the lathe bed could act as a reference point for the stick, as long as it’s always put in the same position.